htko89/fcc-twitch-channels-widget/README.md

 project: "03 - Use the Twitchtv JSON API"
 ---
 # Student Project - Free Code Camp
-Build a CodePen.io app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/Myvqmo/.
+Build an app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/Myvqmo/

 ## Project Criteria:
 * Fulfill the below user stories.
 Use whichever libraries or APIs you need.
 Give it your own personal style.